Winsorizing: Example

-The data below the 5th percentile lies between −40 and −5, while the data above the 95th percentile lies between 101 and 1053 (pertinent values shown in bold); accordingly, a 90% winsorization would result in the following:
+The data below the 5th percentile lie between −40 and −5 inclusive, while the data above the 95th percentile lie between 101 and 1053 inclusive (pertinent values are shown in bold).
+Winsorization effectively resets the outlier values to the values of the data at the 5th and 95th percentiles.
+Accordingly, a 90% winsorization would result in the following data set: